The creator of the Russian atomic bomb is found dead in Moscow

 Grigory Klinishov, the scientist who in the 1960s developed the Russian nuclear program that made it possible to change the history of the Cold War, was found dead yesterday in Moscow.
-This 92-year-old scientist -awarded the Order of Lenin, the highest Soviet decoration- was found hanged in his apartment, where the Police also found a suicide note.
+This 92-year-old scientist -awarded the Order of Lenin, the highest Soviet decoration- was found hanged in his apartment by his daughter, where the Police also found a suicide note.

 Klinishov’s death comes at a time marked by nuclear threats from Russia due to the setbacks it is receiving in the war in Ukraine.
 The use of atomic weapons has become the battering ram that Putin’s government wields periodically to try to condition the support of NATO countries for Zelensky.
 Indeed, he has already deployed tactical nuclear weapons to Moscow’s ally Belarus.